-New Statute Would Remove Violations for Certain Unpermitted Work
+New Statute Removes Violations for Certain Unpermitted Work

-HB 803 (2026) if signed into law by the Governor, will make changes to a lot of statutes related to building permits and inspections.
-But from a licensing perspective, the bill make a small revision to 489.129, Florida Statutes, which governs prohibited conduct by contractors.
+HB 803 (2026) makes changes to a lot of statutes related to building permits and inspections.
+But from a licensing perspective, the bill makes a small revision to 489.129, Florida Statutes, which governs prohibited conduct by contractors.

-New Statute Would Add Definitions to Contractor Licensing Statute and Require Contractors to Pay Subcontractors within Certain Timelines.
+New Statute Adds Definitions to Contractor Licensing Statute and Require Contractors to Pay Subcontractors within Certain Timelines.

-SB 280 (2026), if signed by the Governor, would add definitions for subcontractor and supplier to Chapter 489 and make it a violation of Florida’s Contractor Licensing Statutes for contractors not to pay subcontractors timely.
+SB 290 (2026), adds definitions for subcontractor and supplier to Chapter 489 and make it a violation of Florida’s Contractor Licensing Statutes for contractors not to pay subcontractors timely.

 Court Determines Contractor’s Company is Unlicensed Despite Owner being Licensed